-Block 2B covers 4,360 km² of the South African Western offshore about 300 km north of Cape Town.
-Water depths over the block are 50 m to 200 m.
-Over the main area of interest in the block, the A-J rift graben, water depth ranges from 140 m to 160 m.
+Block 2B covers 4,360 square kilometers of the South African Western offshore about 300 kilometers north of Cape Town.
+Water depths over the block are 50 meters to 200 meters.
+Over the main area of interest in the block, the A-J rift graben, water depth ranges from 140 meters to 160 meters.

 The A-J graben is typical a rift basin, similar to others in which major oil accumulations have recently been discovered such as the South Lokichar basin in Kenya.
 The oil was generated in lacustrine source rocks that are present in the deepest parts of the basin.
 The oil migrated and accumulated in fluvial and lacustrine sandstone reservoirs around the basin flanks.

 There is also significant potential in other rift graben to the north and south of the A-J graben and potential for significant gas discoveries in the shallower sequences above the rift graben succession over the whole block.